Abkhazia–Vanuatu relations: Vanuatu's confirmation of Georgia's territorial integrity (2019)

 On 14 March 2019 Vanuatu Foreign Minister Ralph Regenvanu met with his Georgian counterpart David Zalkaliani in Tbilisi.
 While both sides committed to deepen bilateral ties, Regenvanu "confirmed Vanuatu’s support of Georgia’s sovereignty and territorial integrity", according to the Georgian Ministry of Foreign Affairs.
 Zalkaliani commented "We are grateful that the Republic of Vanuatu is consistent in pursuing the non-recognition policy of the so-called independence of Georgia’s occupied regions, in full compliance with fundamental norms and principles of international law".
 The following day Regenvanu visited the conflict line and a Memorandum of Co-operation was signed between the two sides.

 While at the conflict line, Regenvanu said: "Vanuatu has always recognized the territorial integrity of Georgia.
 In 2011 we had a minister who expressed a different position.
 In my opinion, he was influenced by certain individuals and recognized the independence of South Ossetia and Abkhazia.
 His decision was not an official position of the state".
 In other words, the minister removed any doubt on the status of recognition.

 United Nations resolutions on return of Georgian IDPs

-Since Georgia's first submission in 2009 at the United Nations General Assembly of a resolution on the "Status of internally displaced persons and refugees from Abkhazia, Georgia, and the Tskhinvali region/South Ossetia, Georgia", Vanuatu has supported this annually returning resolution, contrary to all other UN members that recognize Abkhazia's independence.
+Since Georgia's first submission in 2009 at the United Nations General Assembly of a resolution on the "Status of internally displaced persons and refugees from Abkhazia, Georgia, and the Tskhinvali region/South Ossetia, Georgia", Vanuatu has supported this annually returning resolution, contrary to all other UN members that recognise Abkhazia's independence.
 Only in 2015 it abstained from this vote, precisely when it had government issues over the recognition (see above).